-The Administrator of the Division of Public and Behavioral Health has the authority to designate a health care institution as a Level I, II, or III trauma center or Pediatric Level I or II trauma center based on a proposal that must include a verification of the American College of Surgeons classification system and approval of a district board of health in any county whose population is 700,000 or more.
+The Administrator of Nevada's Department of Health and Human Services, in conjunction with the Deputy of the Division of Public and Behavioral Health, has the authority to designate a health care institution as a Level I, II, or III trauma center or Pediatric Level I or II trauma center based on a proposal that must include a verification of the American College of Surgeons classification system and approval of a district board of health in any county whose population is 700,000 or more.
 During the 2005 state legislative session, Nevada Revised Statute (NRS) 450B.237 was promulgated, authorizing the Southern Nevada District Board of Health to establish and adopt a comprehensive trauma system plan concerning trauma treatment in Clark County.
 During the 2020 state legislative session, NRS 450B.237 was altered.
 The overall designation process remained the same except that approval of a new Level III trauma center must come from the Nevada State Health Division's Administrator after they have conducted a comprehensive assessment of needs.
 Additionally, the Southern Nevada District Board of Health cannot approve the proposal unless regulations and a trauma plan are adopted.
 Furthermore, those plans shall include considerations of and plans for future county trauma needs, designation of new trauma centers, the impact of a new trauma center on the existing system, and the most effective way to provide trauma services.